 Effectiveness of the ISER

 The review team agreed that the ISER was clear, comprehensive, reflective, inclusive and was presented professionally and openly.
-The report covered the essential features required by QQI’s Core Quality Assurance Guidelines and by QQI Sector-Specific Quality Assurance Guidelines for Independent and Private Providers.
+The report covered the essential features required by QQI’s Core Quality Assurance Guidelines and by QQI Sector Specific Quality Assurance Guidelines for Independent and Private Providers.

 The institution’s structures and policies for assuring quality were set out systematically.
 The review team highlighted that the strongest narrative in the ISER centred on Governance, Risk Management, Ethics and Academic Integrity, and Digital Technology-enhanced Learning.
 That said, the institution demonstrated a significant level of introspection and commitment to continuous improvement in their reflection on practices.
 The extensive use of case studies demonstrated the practical application of the institution’s structures and approaches.
 During the review visit, the institution reflected on the ISER process in an open and transparent way, providing suggestions as to how they would improve the process for a future review; such as providing teams with a case study template, and including more challenging case studies.
 In addition, the review team concluded that greater use of metrics and statistical data would have provided more measurable evidence to the narrative and conclusions drawn in the ISER.
 Overall, the ISER presents an institution which seriously engages with quality assurance and is reflective and strategic in managing its implementation.